anilkumarannam/technical_paper/README.md

     // ...
 }
 ```
-In the sum method for AreaCalculator, you can check if the shapes provided are actually instances of the ShapeInterface; otherwise, throw an exception:
+In the sum method for AreaCalculator, you can check if the shapes provided are instances of the ShapeInterface; otherwise, throw an exception:
 ```
  class AreaCalculator
 {